-It has been assumed that the scope of development of emotional attachment is more in case of the biological surrogate mother, who has a direct genetic relationship with the child.
+It has been assumed that the scope of development of emotional attachment is more in the case of the biological surrogate mother, who has a direct genetic relationship with the child.
 In such cases, the child may have a relationship with the surrogate mother due to building up a family relationship, but usually unknown about the fact of genetic relationship.

 Overall, surrogate mothers receive surrogacy as a positive experience.
 Surrogate mothers typically have an embark assessment upon surrogacy and often they believe that without their help an incomplete family can never become complete.
 They help an infertile couple who otherwise unable to become parents.
-Therefore, whole society should be grateful to the surrogate mothers who do this novel job, even after some psychological problems that they experience following the childbirth.
+Therefore, the whole society should be grateful to the surrogate mothers who do this novel job, even after some psychological problems that they experience following childbirth.

 Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
 He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

 His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.